premail/website/docs/01-overview/03-usage/99-destroy.md

 At the top-level of your project, run `premail destroy` and after confirmation, it will remove everything [`premail init`](/docs/overview/usage/create-new-premail-project/) created.

-## Options

-- `premail destroy --debug` will list the files and directories that are being removed.
-- `premail destroy --yes` will skip the confirmation step and destroy the project immediately.
+`premail destroy --yes` will skip the confirmation step and destroy the project immediately.
 Use with care.